 Pediatric “Longitudinal Elective in Global Health” (LEiGH)

-- Residents have the opportunity to work overseas during International Rotations that are safe, mentored, and educational.
-Our residents have most recently traveled to well-developed sites in Botswana, Liberia, Ecuador and Uganda.
-Additionally, residents benefit from the expertise of a diverse faculty working in a multitude of international settings, and eager to serve as mentors to the next generation of leaders in pediatric global health.
+Residents have the opportunity to work overseas during Global Health Clinical Electives that are safe, mentored, and educational.
+Our residents have worked at well-developed sites in Botswana, Liberia, Ecuador, Uganda and Mexico.
+Additionally, residents benefit from the expertise of a diverse faculty working in a multitude of international settings who are eager to serve as mentors to the next generation of leaders in pediatric global health.

 “Clinical Topics in Global Health,” a Global Health and Tropical Medicine Course at Harvard Medical School

-This global health course, co-directed by Brett Nelson, MD, MPH, DTM&H, and Patrick Lee, MD, DTM&H, is a novel clinical skills-based curriculum recently established among Harvard medical students and residents with the primary objective of providing them with the essential clinical knowledge and skills to work effectively in resource-limited settings.
+This global health course, co-directed by Brett D. Nelson, MD, MPH, DTM&H, and Ranu Dhillon, MD, is a novel clinical skills-based curriculum established among Harvard medical students and residents with the primary objective of providing them with the essential clinical knowledge and skills to work effectively in resource-limited settings.
 The course consists of 10 evening sessions taught by a multidisciplinary faculty and focusing on the practical management of the leading causes of the global burden of disease.